rugbyprof/4143-PLC/Assignments/T01/README.md

 ## Test 1 - Go's OOP Concepts
 #### Due: 10-10-2023 (Tuesday @ 9:30 a.m.)

 First test content is below.
+We will discuss in class and I will create some example questions as well.

 |   #   | Name                                                                                     |
 | :---: | :--------------------------------------------------------------------------------------- |